Microservices Testing

-WhatsApp Us With Your Requirement!
+WhatsApp Us Your Requirement!

-A solution to monolithic architecture’s scalability issues is Microservices testing.
+A solution to monolithic architecture’s scalability issues is Microservices Testing.
 The system is broken into small well defined services this makes way for the additional boundaries to be exposed that were previously hidden.
 These boundaries provide opportunities to employ microservices testing strategy.
 When combined they form a complete application/task.
 We foster our culture to prevent the release of faulty code by integrating testing into the development and release process.

 Importance of Microservices Testing